 Sejahtera Seeds and Bulbs

-• Keep the soil moist until germination.
+• Keep the soil moist but not soggy until the seedlings emerge in 7-14 days.